kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 of them: this allows for accepting at least a specific number of signatures, and makes migration between signatures in your cluster easy.
 It's the little things 🤓.

-If you want support for other CIs (such as Gitlab, Jenkins, etc) drop us some words!
+If you want support for other CIs (such as GitLab, Jenkins, etc) drop us some words!

 Once you have crafted your verification config, create your ConfigMap: